 The little girl thought about that and went to her grandmother and asked the same question.
 Her grandmother replied “It’s what my mother always did.
 It makes the ham taste better!”
 The little girl was not convinced.
 She moved on to her Great Grandmother.
 “Nana, why have you always cut the ends off the ham?”
 The old woman replied, “Why dear, my oven was so small, the whole ham wouldn’t fit!”

 I feel this story living in an RV.
 The oven is small, the stovetop is small, the grill is small.
 You can’t do BIG meals.
 Combine that with the fact that we have no interest in spending all of our time creating meals and you find ways to simplify.
 I love the fact that cooking has become so simple when you live in a tiny house.

-We find simple one-pot type recipes that we really like and use those as a basis for our meals, we also do a lot of slow cooker meals and grilling outside.
+We find simple one-pot type recipes that we really like and use those as a basis for our meals, we also do a lot of slow cooker meals and easy RV meals in the stove.
 We can get creative as we want, but we always try to keep it simple.
 Here are 5 Easy RV Recipes to get you started.

 17) How Else Can You Say “I Love To Boondock.”

 There is no other lifestyle which allows you to utter the words “I love to boondock!”
 Boondocking or dry camping is a dividing line for RVers.
 If you boondock, you are just a little bit cooler, more out there, livin’ on the edge than the rest.
 Boondocking gets you right into nature, up close and personal.
 Plus it’s free.
 BOOYAH

 One of the really nice things about RV living is that you can unschedule your life just as much as you like.
 It is nice to let the wind blow us a bit and see where it leads.
 Nice weather- get outside.
 Lousy weather – more school/ work.
 New places offer different opportunities so to take full advantage – just keep the schedule loose.